TooLethal/Germany-Flag/README.md

-Here’s a polished **GitHub project description** for your German flag design:

----

 # 🇩🇪 CSS Flag of Germany

 A simple **HTML + CSS project** that recreates the **national flag of Germany** using styled div elements.
 The design uses three horizontal stripes (black, red, yellow) stacked vertically, centered on the page.